 As another example, you might find that you get confused by certain ACT vocabulary.
 The ACT doesn't test vocabulary nearly as much as the SAT does, but it tends to use the same words over and over again.
 We've compiled the most important ACT vocabulary you need to know, with a guide on the best way to memorize vocab words.

 Depending on your area of weakness, you may need to search online for resources for that content area, or use a high quality book, as I mentioned above.
 In our PrepScholar program, we detect your weaknesses and automatically organize your quizzes by skill so that you can focus on learning and not on the higher-level activities of analyzing your own progress.

 What you will have to do is aggregate strategies for your weaknesses, then test them out yourself to see if they work for you.
-Specific strategies for each weakness is out of scope of this article, but we'll post examples later - make sure you subscribe to our blog to get the most recent updates.
+Specific strategies for each weakness is out of scope of this article, but you can read more about them in our articles on getting a perfect score in ACT English, Math, Reading, Science, and Writing.

 These types of mistakes are by far the most frustrating.
 You know the content, you know how to solve it, but because of a misreading of the question, you miss a point from your raw score.
 This can already disqualify you from a 36 in every single section.